MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

     > Set-ExecutionPolicy -Scope CurrentUser RemoteSigned
     > ```

     **(Linux)** If haven't done so during installation, you can still initialize conda now.
-Open a terminal and navigate to the `bin` directory inside your selected install location (e.g. `/home/ubuntu/miniconda3/bin`).
-Then run the appropriate command for your shell, e.g. `./conda init bash`.
+Open a terminal and navigate to the `bin` directory inside your selected install location (for example, `/home/ubuntu/miniconda3/bin`).
+Then run the appropriate command for your shell, for example, `./conda init bash`.
 Close your terminal for the changes to take effect.

 1. From a new terminal, create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands: